On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Local Structure of the Boundary

-\section{Local Structure of the Boundary}
+\chapter{Local Structure of the Boundary}

-In this section we utilise the results obtained in Section~\ref{Sec_Epsilon_Neighbourhoods} regarding outward directions and contributors in order to analyse the local properties of the boundary $\partial E_\eps$.
+In this chapter we analyse the local properties of the boundary $\partial E_\eps$ using the results obtained in Chapter~\ref{Sec_Epsilon_Neighbourhoods} regarding outward directions and contributors.

-We begin by proving a local contribution property, Proposition~\ref{Prop_local_contribution}, which intuitively states that in order to describe the local geometry of $\partial E_\eps$ near a boundary point $x \in \partial E_\eps$ it suffices to consider the geometry of $\partial E$ around the extremal contributors $y \in \Cext{x}$.
+We begin by proving a local contribution property, Proposition~\ref{Prop_local_contribution}.
+Intuitively, this result shows that the local geometry of the boundary of the $\eps$-neighbourhood $\partial E_\eps$ near a boundary point $x \in \partial E_\eps$ only depends on the geometry of the underlying boundary $\partial E$ around the extremal contributors $y \in \Cext{x}$.

-In Section~\ref{Section_Finite_Approximation} we develop a method for approximating the set $E_\eps$ with finite collections of balls $\{B_\eps(d_n) \, : \, d_n \in D^n \}$ that correspond to certain finite subsets $D^n \subset E$.
-Combining this idea with Proposition~\ref{Prop_local_contribution} we proceed to show in Proposition~\ref{Prop_local_representation_exists} that local representations for the boundary $\partial E_\eps$ may be obtained using finite collections of curves that can be represented as graphs of continuous functions on a compact interval.
+In Section~\ref{Section_Finite_Approximation}, we approximate the $\eps$-neighbourhood $E_\eps$ with finite collections of balls $\{B_\eps(d_n) \, : \, d_n \in D^n \}$ that correspond to certain finite subsets $D^n \subset E$.
+Combining this idea with Proposition~\ref{Prop_local_contribution}, we show in Proposition~\ref{Prop_local_representation_exists} that it is possible to represent the boundary $\partial E_\eps$ locally in terms of finite collections of curves, which in turn can be expressed as graphs of continuous functions on a compact interval.